Select an area of expertise to find out more about our experience.

 Complaints can be made by telephone or in writing.

 If your complaint concerns a barrister, please contact the Senior Clerk on 020 7410 2000.
-If the complaint relates to the Senior Clerk, you should contact our Head of Chambers, Jason Beer QC.
+If the complaint relates to the Senior Clerk, you should contact our Head of Chambers, Jason Beer KC.
+In the event the complaints concerns the Head of Chambers, the Chair of the Management Committee will be substituted.

 The person you contact will record the details of your complaint and what you would like to be taken.
+Please let us know if you need any reasonable adjustments to enable us to properly consider your claim.
 We will discuss your concerns with you and aim to resolve them promptly.
 If the complaint can be resolved to your satisfaction, we will record the outcome and provide you with written confirmation to the same effect.

 If your complaint cannot be resolved to your satisfaction, you will be invited to write to us within the next seven days so that the complaint can be formally investigated.